 If you're on the prowl for a co-op board that embraces a dictionary versus despotic interpretation of the word "cooperative," you can find a multitude of clues from the listing itself and from the answers to a few strategic questions lobbed at the seller's broker.

-The more you can check off, the better the chance you won't spend 14 years nursing the sting of a board turndown.
+. you won't spend 14 years nursing the sting of a board turndown

 Think of another one?
 Leave a comment!